auth0/docs/articles/architecture-scenarios/business/b2e.md

 ---
-order: 03
+order: 06
 title: Business to Enterprise Identity Scenarios
 image: /media/articles/architecture-scenarios/b2e.png
 extract: Large organization who wants to federate their existing enterprise directory service to allow employees to log in to applications using their existing enterprise credentials.
 description: Explains the architecture scenario of B2E with a large organization that wants to extend their existing enterprise directory service.
 ---

-# Business to Enterprise Identity Scenarios
+# Business to Enterprise Identity Scenarios&nbsp;<span class="btn btn-warning btn-sm">under construction</span>

+<div class="alert alert-info">This architecture scenario is under construction and will be updated soon.</div>

 ![](/media/articles/architecture-scenarios/b2e.png)